oracle/terraform-provider-oci/website/docs/r/os_management_hub_event.html.markdown

 			* `backtrace` - Kernel vmcore backtrace.
 			* `component` - Kernel vmcore component.
 		* `work_request_ids` - List of all work request [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with the event.
+	* `attempted_resolutions` - The actions used to attempt fixing the error.
 	* `content` - Provides information collected for the exploit attempt event.
 		* `content_availability` - Crash content availability status:
 			* 'NOT_AVAILABLE' indicates the content is not available on the instance nor in the service